-In the midst of these passages, we come to Isaiah 61:1–2.
+In the midst of these passages we come to Isaiah 61:1-2.
 “The Spirit of the Lord God is upon me,” writes Isaiah, “because the Lord has anointed me.”
 Commentators have often wondered who the “me” is in this passage.
-Is it the prophet?
+Is is the prophet?
 Is it the “Servant of the Lord” with whom we meet in earlier chapters?

-In Luke 4, we find the answers to these questions.
-As verse 16 says, it was Jesus’ “custom” to attend synagogue each Sabbath.
+In Luke 4, we find the answer to these questions.
+As verse16 says, it was Jesus’ “custom” to attend synagogue each Sabbath.
 Here, he visits the synagogue in his hometown of Nazareth, a poor village of some 400 people.
-The contemporary synagogue has a long-standing practice of reading a Torah portion each week over the course of a year, and a corresponding portion from some prophetic or historical book.
-(In the past, a three-year [triennial] reading cycle was also used, and still is in some congregations.)
-We cannot say for sure what the practice was in the first century, but in Luke 4, Jesus reads from a prophetic passage, what today we would call the haftarah, the passage that goes along with the weekly Torah reading:
+The contemporary synagogue has a long-standing practice of reading a Torah portion each week over the course of a year and a corresponding portion from some prophetic or historical book.
+(In the past, a three-year (triennial) reading cycle was also used and still is in some congregations.)
+We cannot say for sure what the practice was in the first century, but in Luke 4 Jesus reads from a prophetic passage, what today we would call the haftarah, the passage that goes along with the weekly Torah reading:

 And he rolled up the scroll and gave it back to the attendant and sat down.
 And the eyes of all in the synagogue were fixed on him.
 And he began to say to them, “Today this Scripture has been fulfilled in your hearing.”
 (Luke 4:17-21).

-“To proclaim liberty to the captives” (Isaiah 61:1; Luke 4:18): The Greek word in Luke for “liberty” also means “forgiveness” when it is used together with the word “sin.”
-Using that word at the Last Supper – his final Passover meal – Jesus said over the wine that “this is my blood of the covenant, which is poured out for many for the forgiveness of sins” (Matthew 26:28).
+“To proclaim liberty to the captives” (Isaiah 61:1; Luke 4:18).
+The Greek word in Luke for “liberty” also means “forgiveness” when it is used together with the word “sin.”
+Using that word, at the Last Supper—his final Passover meal—Jesus said over the wine that “this is my blood of the covenant, which is poured out for many for the forgiveness of sins.”
 Using a different word, Jesus also proclaimed that “You will know the truth, and the truth will set you free” (John 8:32).
-In Luke 13, using still a different word – but a similar concept – we read that in a certain synagogue:
+In Luke 13, using still a different word—but a similar concept—we read that in a certain synagogue:

 There was a woman who had had a disabling spirit for eighteen years.
 She was bent over and could not fully straighten herself.
 When Jesus saw her, he called her over and said to her, “Woman, you are freed from your disability.”
 And he laid his hands on her, and immediately she was made straight, and she glorified God.
 (Luke 13:11-13)